-The New York Metropolitan Transit Authority subway route maps may look rather strange, as the current public system brings together a hodgepodge of routes from various once private and independent systems.
+The New York MTA NYC Transit subway route maps may look rather strange, as the current public system brings together a hodgepodge of routes from two once private and independent systems.

-Dr. Voyageur highly recommends buying the combo bus and subway passes, "MetroCards," available at major stations such as Penn Station and Columbus Circle.
+I highly recommends buying the combo bus and subway passes, "Metro-cards," available at major stations such as Penn Station and Columbus Circle.

-These have per ride or per time period options, which save both money and having to carry coins for buses.
-Get the per day type if you plan to explore alot.
+These have per ride or per time period options, which save both money and not having to carry coins for buses.
+Get the per day type if you plan to explore a lot.

-A major savings of the per ride and per time passes comes from free subway to bus or bus to subway transfers, which you don't get when you buy one fare at a time.
+A major savings of the per ride and per time passes comes from free subway to bus or bus to subway transfers, which you do not get when you buy one fare at a time.

 See the New York City section of th Metropolitan Transit Authority site for more information about local buses and subways.
-You'll get used to them really quickly and soon depend on them to get around.
+You will get used to them really quickly and soon depend on them to get around.

 Because weekday Manhattan streets are so crowded with traffic, subways are the way to go for speed.

-However, if you want to see where you are travelling, or you are going east-west across Manhattan, where there are few subway routes, using buses, taxis, and walking are usually your best choices.
+However, if you want to see where you are travelling, or you are going east-west across Manhattan, where there are fewer subway routes, using buses, taxis, and walking are usually your best choices.

-Do not board empty or nearly empty subway cars.
-If your car empties while enroute, change cars at the next station.
+- Board empty or nearly empty subway cars.
+If your car empties while en route, change cars at the next station.
 It's usually better to use a mid-train car.

-Do not use station platforms or stairs that are nearly empty.
-If neccessary, take a taxi to or from another station.
+- Use station platforms or stairs that are nearly empty.
+If necessary, take a taxi to or from another station.

-Do not use these other Manhattan stations at night: Lower East Side, Delancey Street/Essex Street, Houston Street, and East Broadway, unless with a group of friends.
+- Not use extra care at these Manhattan stations at night > Lower East Side, Delancey Street/Essex Street, Houston Street, and East Broadway, unless with a group of friends.

-Do not carry a wallet or other valuables in your back pocket.
+- Carry a wallet or other valuables in your back pocket.
 Avoid carrying an expensive-looking purse or dressing in expensive looking clothing.

-What other city has seen a former U.S. president, the late Richard Nixon, commuting daily to and from work by subway?
+In what other city would you have seen a former U.S. president, the late Richard Nixon, commuting daily to and from his office by subway?
 And, he came from car obsessed California.

-If arriving in the New York City area by car, park at some well-lighted suburban commuter rail station and then take a train to your accommodation in New York.
+If arriving in the New York City area by car, consider parking at some well-lighted suburban commuter rail station and then take a train to your accommodation in New York.

-For your safety and the protection of your vehicle, avoid trying to find some cheap parking lot or free street parking in some marginal neighbourhood.
-Even if the area seems okay during the day, what's it like at night?
+Trying to find some cheap parking lot or free street parking in Manhattan can bring trouble.
+Even if the area seems okay during the day, what is it like at night?

-There's virtually no legal street parking in commercial areas of Manhattan, and violators are towed with high fees for ransoming back their vehicles..
+You will find virtually no legal street parking in commercial areas of Manhattan, and violators are towed with high fees for ransoming back their vehicles..